What Is Direct Primary Care And How Can It Fix The Broken Healthcare System?

 But why does it suck?

-Anyway, the Middle Man has been butting in the way of our doctor-patient relationship for too long, and we’re going to teach you how to revive that relationship and get your health back on track.
+The Middle Man has been butting in the way of our doctor-patient relationship for too long, and we’re going to teach you how to revive that relationship and get your health back on track.
 You can thank us later.

 Sickcare is what we really have.
 It profits the system over your health.
 In this system, doctors get paid a fee per service instead of being paid based on the amount of care given.
 So, as a result, they prioritize only treating patients and reacting to big problems instead of preventing the problem in the first place.